simonmichael/hledger/.github/ISSUE_TEMPLATE/a-bug.md

 5. The #hledger matrix chat room: https://hledger.org/support.html Notable issues are pinned here also.

-When reporting, please include these when appropriate:
+In your bug report, please include (when appropriate):

 - the output of `hledger --version`, or even better, of `hledger setup`
 - the OS you're running on